Web-Softwareentwicklung-Florian-Hame/plentymarketsAPI/api/docs/VariationImage.md

 `func (o *VariationImage) HasNames() bool`

 HasNames returns a boolean if a field has been set.

+### GetAttributeValueImages

+`func (o *VariationImage) GetAttributeValueImages() []ImageMarketAttributeValue`

+GetAttributeValueImages returns the AttributeValueImages field if non-nil, zero value otherwise.

+### GetAttributeValueImagesOk

+`func (o *VariationImage) GetAttributeValueImagesOk() (*[]ImageMarketAttributeValue, bool)`

+GetAttributeValueImagesOk returns a tuple with the AttributeValueImages field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttributeValueImages

+`func (o *VariationImage) SetAttributeValueImages(v []ImageMarketAttributeValue)`

+SetAttributeValueImages sets AttributeValueImages field to given value.

+### HasAttributeValueImages

+`func (o *VariationImage) HasAttributeValueImages() bool`

+HasAttributeValueImages returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)